Parsing C++ Files with the Clang Code Model

 - Refactoring actions

-The Clang project provides libraries for parsing C language family source files.
+The Clang project has libraries for parsing C language family source files.
 The feedback you get through warning and error markers is the same as a compiler will give you, not an incomplete set or a close approximation, as when using the built-in Qt Creator code model.
-Clang focuses on detailed information for diagnostics, which is really useful if the code contains typos, for example.
+Clang focuses on detailed information for diagnostics, which is really useful if the code has typos, for example.
 We make use of these libraries via the clangd tool, which implements an LSP server.

 Clang keeps up with the development of the C++ language.
 At the time of this writing, it supports C++98/03, C++11, C++14, C++17, C89, C99, Objective-C, and Objective-C++.